December 2019 Board Meeting Summary

-The Budget and Audit Committee of the Board of Trustees convened at 9 a.m. on Monday, December 10 in the Retirement System offices in Jefferson City, MO, with the regular session of the Board of Trustees meeting following at 9:30 a.m.
-In attendance were Board members Aaron Zalis, Yvonne Heath, Beth Knes, Jason Hoffman, Jason Steliga and Chuck Bryant.
-Board Member Scott Hunt attended the Management portion of the regular meeting and the closed session via teleconference.
-Also present were Executive Director, M. Steve Yoakum; Assistant Executive Director, Investments, Craig Husting; Assistant Executive Director, Operations, Dearld Snider; General Counsel, Sarah Swoboda; Chief Financial Officer, Anita Brand; Director of Member Services, Nicole Hamler; Director of Employer Services, Omar Davis; Director of Legislation and Policy, Maria Walden; Director of Internal Audit, Jeff Hyman; Director of Communications, Susan Wood; Chief Technology Officer, Bill Betts; Director of Administrative Planning and Design, Stacie Verslues; and various other PSRS/PEERS staff members.
+The Budget and Audit Committee of the Board of Trustees convened at 9 a.m. on Monday, December 9 in the Retirement System offices in Jefferson City, MO, with the regular session of the Board of Trustees meeting following at 9:30 a.m.
+In attendance were Board members Aaron Zalis, Jason Hoffman, Yvonne Heath, Beth Knes and Jason Steliga.
+Also present were Executive Director, M. Steve Yoakum; Assistant Executive Director, Investments, Craig Husting; Assistant Executive Director, Operations, Dearld Snider; General Counsel, Sarah Swoboda; Chief Financial Officer, Anita Brand; Director of Member Services, Nicole Hamler; Director of Employer Services, Omar Davis; Director of Legislation and Policy, Maria Walden; Director of Communications, Susan Wood; Director of Administrative Planning and Design, Stacie Verslues; and various other PSRS/PEERS staff members.

 Budget and Audit Committee

-Ms. Heidi Chick, Mr. Nick Mestres and Ms. Kristen Brown of Williams Keepers discussed the recent June 30, 2018 audit of the Retirement Systems.
-Ms. Chick indicated that Williams Keepers had issued an unqualified audit opinion on the June 30, 2018 financial statements.
-Ms. Chick indicated an unqualified audit opinion represents the following: the "highest opinion" available, that the financial statements are fairly presented in all material respects in accordance with the U.S. Generally Accepted Accounting Principles, and the financial statements can be relied upon.
-Ms. Chick briefly reviewed the audit process, financial statements, new accounting pronouncements and all the footnotes.
-Mr. Mestres reviewed the audit communications letter to the Board of Trustees.
-He indicated they found no significant deficiencies or material weaknesses in internal controls.
-Ms. Chick also briefly discussed the Governmental Accounting Standards Board Statement No. 68 audit.
-She reviewed the roles of PSRS/PEERS' staff and Williams Keepers during this process and the joint effort made with the school districts.
+Ms. Heidi Chick, Mr. Nick Mestres and Ms. Kristen Brown of Williams Keepers discussed the recent June 30, 2019 audit of the Retirement Systems.
+Mr. Mestres indicated that Williams Keepers had issued an unqualified audit opinion on the June 30, 2019 financial statements.
+Mr. Mestres indicated an unqualified audit opinion represents the following: the “highest opinion” available, that the financial statements are fairly presented in all material respects in accordance with the U.S. Generally Accepted Accounting Principles, and the financial statements can be relied upon.
+Mr. Mestres briefly reviewed the audit process, financial statements, new accounting pronouncements and all the footnotes.
+Ms. Chick reviewed the audit communications letter to the Board of Trustees.
+She indicated they found no significant deficiencies or material weaknesses in internal controls.
+Ms. Brown also briefly discussed the Governmental Accounting Standards Board Statement No. 68 audit.
+She reviewed the roles of PSRS/PEERS’ staff and Williams Keepers during this process and the joint effort made with the school districts.

 Regular Board Meeting